 Jessi

 “It was the most degrading, embarrassing, horrible thing ever.
-I had to shoot an interactive DVD, which takes hours and hours of shooting time, with a 104-degree fever!
-I was crying and wanted to leave but my agent wouldn’t let me, he said he couldn’t let me flake on it.
+I had to shoot an interactive DVD, which took hours and hours of shooting time, with a 104-degree fever!
+I was crying and wanted to leave, but my agent wouldn’t let me; he said he couldn’t let me flake on it.
 I also did a scene where I was put with male talent that was on my ‘no list.’
-I wanted to please them so I did it.
-He stepped on my head… I freaked out and started bawling; they stopped filming and sent me home with reduced pay since they got some shot but not the whole scene.”
+I wanted to please them, so I did it.
+He stepped on my head… I freaked out and started bawling; they stopped filming and sent me home with reduced pay since they got some shots but not the whole scene.”

 Andi

 “After a year or so of that so-called ‘glamorous life,’ I sadly discovered that drugs and drinking were part of the lifestyle.
-I began to drink and party of out control—cocaine, alcohol, and ecstasy were my favorites.
-Before long, I turned into a person I did not want to be.
+I began to drink, and party out of control—cocaine, alcohol, and ecstasy were my favorites.
+Before long, I became a person I did not want to be.
 After doing so many hardcore scenes, I couldn’t do it anymore.
 I just remember being in horrible situations and experiencing extreme depression and being alone and sad.”

 *FTND Note: Andi left the porn industry in 2010 and joined an organization that is a group of ex-porn performers that speak out on the harms of pornography.
 However, in 2014, Andi announced on her Twitter page that she was returning to porn.